mateusgm/playground/problems/trees/README.md

-Implement a BST with insert and delete functions
-Print a tree using BFS and DFS
+kImplement a BST with insert and delete functions Print a tree using BFS and DFS
 Write a function that determines if a tree is a BST Find the smallest element in a BST